usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  the existing assistive listening receivers that the public accommodation is already required to provide at its movie theaters in accordance with Table 219.3 of the 2010 Standards, if those receivers have a minimum of two channels available for sound transmission to patrons.”

- <h2><a name="_Toc435709175" id="_Toc435709175">Section 36.303(g)(5) Performance
- requirements for captioning devices and audio description devices</a>.</h2>
+#### Section 36.303(g)(5) Performance requirements for captioning devices and audio description devices

- <p>In the NPRM, the Department proposed performance
- requirements for the individual devices used by movie patrons at their individual seats.
+In the NPRM, the Department proposed performance requirements for the individual devices used by movie patrons at their individual seats.
 Proposed &sect; 36.303(g)(2)(iii)(B) stated that the individual devices needed to be adjustable; be available to patrons in a timely manner; provide clear, sharp images; be properly maintained; and be easily usable by the patron in order to ensure effective communication.

- <p>While the comments were generally supportive of the
- existence of performance requirements, there were differences of opinion expressed about the specifics of this provision.
+While the comments were generally supportive of the existence of performance requirements, there were differences of opinion expressed about the specifics of this provision.
 Some commenters supported the Department's language, but others expressed concern that the requirements as written